July 19-30, 2021

 Trio Immersio has performed at prestigious venues including the Musikverein Wien, Wiener Konzerthaus, RadioKulturhaus Wien, Flagey in Brussels, Royal Danish Opera, Teatru Manoel in Malta, Theatre Sorano in Dakar, CRR Concer Salonu in Istanbul, Schönberg Centre, Ancient Amphitheater in Bodrum, Kyiv Philharmonie, Georgian National Parliamentary Library.
 Active worldwide, Trio Immersio has toured extensively in the U.S., Canada, Mexico and Japan.

-The ICEBERG Institute will take place from July 19-30, 2021.
+The ICEBERG Institute will take place in an online format from July 19-30, 2021.
 It is designed to provide composers with daily instruction and feedback, multiple opportunities to hear their music workshopped and performed, free time to write and study, and opportunities to create personal connections with the faculty and with their fellow participants.
 Participants will share their work in masterclass settings, and receive feedback from distinguished guest faculty members Oscar Bianchi and Marcos Balter.

 ICEBERG Institute 2021 General Schedule